smart48/le-ssl-laravel-package/README.md

-`php artisan ssl-controller:update-certificate domain.com now true` - renew certificate now without queueing `php artisan ssl-controller:update-certificate domain.com` queue and update certificate _renew is new order and update is only new certificate .
+`php artisan ssl-controller:update-certificate domain.com now true` - renew certificate now without queueing `php artisan ssl-controller:update-certificate domain.com` queue and update certificate _renew or true value in first command is new order and update is only new certificate .
 Now is no queue_

 *Note 1: You can change the queue at `config/ssl-manager.php`.*